 As sampling specifically for 0-group bass in northwest England had previously been undertaken on a limited basis (Kelley, 1988), candidate locations in the region were identified from satellite imagery (Google Maps) based on known habitat preferences (e.g. saltmarsh and sandy shores of estuaries; Pickett and Pawson, 1994), along with data obtained from previous small fish surveys (Environment Agency, 2019) and engagement with stakeholders with local knowledge (Environment Agency, Wyre River Trust).
 Sampling was conducted under NWIFCA dispensation (no. 20264 SCI19) in daylight hours on foot, using a fine (3-7 mm) mesh seine net of approximately 4 m long by 1.5 m deep, towed across distances of 5-30 m in waters of 30-100 cm deep.
-Any 0-group bass caught were retained, measured, and weighed; other fish species were noted, and all fish and invertebrates were returned alive at point of capture.
+Any 0-group bass caught were euthanised (Schedule 1 of the Animals (Scientific Procedures) Act 1986), measured, weighed and retained for laboratory analysis.
+All other fish and invertebrate species were noted and returned alive at point of capture.